Reinforcement Teaching: Reinforcement Teaching

-Lastly, the action set determines the time step of the teaching MDP.
-The base time step is each parameter update, and the teacher can operate at this frequency if its action controls the learning algorithm, such as the step size.
+Lastly, the action set determines the time-step of the teaching MDP.
+The base time-step is each application of $\mathcal{A}lg$, which updates the student's parameters.
+The teacher can operate at this frequency in settings where it controls an aspect of the learning algorithm, such as the step-size.
+In this setting, the teacher would take an action (e.g., select a step-size) after every parameter update for the student.
 Acting at a slower rate induces a semi-MDP \citep{sutton99_between_mdps_mdps}.
-If the teacher controls the environment, such as setting an episodic goal for an RL agent, then the teacher will operate at a slower rate than the base time step.
+If the teacher controls the learning domain, such as setting an episodic goal for an RL agent, then the teacher could operate at a slower rate than the base time-step.
+This would result in the teacher taking an action (e.g., selecting a goal) after a complete student episode(s) which comprises several student parameter updates.
+With the full Reinforcement Teaching framework outlined, see Algorithm \ref{alg:RT_algorithm} for the corresponding pseudocode of the teacher-student interaction.